tanis2000/bone/README.md

 Bone is far from being finished, but it's good enough for my usage and can probably be of use to others as well.
 I can always use a hand to support more target architectures, so feel free to submit PR or open issues as needed.

+## Install Bone

+The quickest way is to download the binaries on the [Releases](https://github.com/tanis2000/bone/releases) page.
+Just get the one for your OS and you're ready to go.

+Otherwise you can just clone this repository and it yourself.
+You will need a recent Rust toolchain to do that.

 ## Create a new project

 Bone supports both the C version and C++ version of Binocle.
 As of the time I'm writing this, only the C version is available in the wild.
 The C++ version is still under closed source and will eventually be released in the future for historic reasons.